Education and Conservation at Dickerson Park Zoo

 Did you know that a hippopotamus can crush a large pumpkin with its jaws?
-Neither did I, until I was handed a pumpkin and told I could place it right into the waiting hippo’s mouth.
+Neither did I, until I visited Dickerson Park Zoo and was handed a pumpkin and told I could place it right into the waiting hippo’s mouth.

 Hungry Hungry Hippos!